jimburton/scrabble/chapters/Chapter6.md

-# Chapter Five: The CLI client
+# Chapter Six: The CLI client

+TODO including logging

 The first client is a terminal-based CLI (command line interface).
 It's probably true that nobody would want to play a multi-player game of Scrabble this way.
 You